 Boots & Shoes

 Mail order catalogs also offered a wide range of boots, walking Oxfords and some heeled pumps targeting the middle and lower working classes.
+Yet again most shoes were purchased second hand by the lowerest classes.

 Next up in this Titanic fashion series is a look at how to create Titanic era fashions for all classes.
-This will take me a while to put together so keep an eye out for it in the next two weeks.